WSO2 enterprise application integration (EAI)

 - WSO2 Message Broker, a messaging server that provides backbone inter-process communication and coordination by sending, receiving and transforming high volume transactional messages in a very wide range of formats

-- WSO2 Carbon Studio, an industry-standard developer workbench that supports development and deployment of complete, complex, distributed applications extending across the whole WSO2 Carbon middleware suite
+- WSO2 Developer Studio, an industry-standard developer workbench that supports development and deployment of complete, complex, distributed applications extending across the whole WSO2 Carbon middleware suite

 WSO2 offers industry and technology solutions, public and private cloud services, online enterprise support subscriptions, and consulting and training services, so you can have complete confidence and assurance in your WSO2 EAI installation and operations.